Asheq/public-notes/vim/operations.md

         - gj
         - gk

 - Each CHARWISE MOTION is either INCLUSIVE or EXCLUSIVE.
-An OPERATION using an EXCLUSIVE MOTION does not include the last character (towards the end of the buffer) that was moved over, whereas using an INCLUSIVE MOTION does.
+An OPERATION using an EXCLUSIVE MOTION does not include the last character (towards the end of the buffer), whereas using an INCLUSIVE MOTION does.
 	- Example INCLUSIVE MOTIONS
 		- e, E
 	- Example EXCLUSIVE MOTIONS